Houston Motorcycle Accident Lawyers

 This comfort, however, doesn't mean that those who choose this type of bike are exempt from being involved in motorcycle accidents.
 Like all motorcycles, cruisers leave the operator vulnerable to severe injuries that range from brain damage to loss of limb.
 In fact, it has been noted that these riders are often not as prepared as sport bike operators, so they can be more vulnerable to an accident.
 Sport bike operators regularly wear full-face helmets, along with more comprehensive safety gear, which operators of cruisers have notoriously been known to forgo.

-About Cruiser & Chopper Bike Accidents
+Cruiser & Chopper Bike Accidents: Age of Riders

 Practicing Motorcycle Safety

-- Assume that other drivers cannot see you.
+• Assume that other drivers cannot see you.
 Don't rely on other operators to adjust to you.
 Instead, always assume that you are invisible and drive defensively to help protect yourself.
-This includes staying a safe distance away, avoiding blind spots and always using your headlights, no matter the time of day or the weather.
+This includes staying a safe distance away, avoiding blind spots, and always using your headlights, no matter the time of day or the weather.

 About Houston

-With more than 2.3 million residents, 2 international airports (George Bush Intercontinental Airport and William P. Hobby Airport), and one of the world’s largest ports (Port of Houston), the city relies heavily on its transportation infrastructure.
+Houston was incorporated on June 5, 1837.
+As the fourth most populous city in the nation, with more than 2.3 million residents, 2 international airports (George Bush Intercontinental Airport and William P. Hobby Airport), and one of the world’s largest ports (Port of Houston), the city relies heavily on its transportation infrastructure.
 Freeways radiate outward from Downtown Houston, creating the foundation for a traditional hub-and-spoke highway system.
 Interstates 45, 10, and 69 intersect Houston, as well as several other state highways and U.S. routes.
-A system of toll roads, including the Sam Houston Tollway, the Westpark Tollway, and the Hardy Toll Road, are also active in Houston.

 Houston Links & Resources